-7.4.1 "Site of Special Scientific Interest" ("SSSI"): Total Area 1.14 ha
+7.4.1 "Site of Special Scientific Interest" ("SSSI"): Total Area 6.52ha

-- (a) This zone is intended to conserve and protect the features of special scientific interest such as rare particular species of fauna and flora and their habitats, corals, woodlands, marshes or areas of geological, ecological or botanical/biological interest which are designated as SSSI.
-It intends to deter human activities or development within the SSSI.
+- (a) This zone is intended to conserve and protect the features of special scientific interest such as rare or particular species of fauna and flora and their habitats, corals, woodlands, marshes or areas of geological, ecological or botanical/biological interest which are designated as SSSI.
+It intends to deter human activities or developments within the SSSI.
 There is a general presumption against development in this zone.
-No developments are permitted unless they are needed to support the conservation of the features of special scientific interest in the SSSI, to maintain and protect the existing character of the SSSI, or for educational and research purposes. - (b) This zone covers part of the San Tau Beach SSSI which was designated in 1994.
-The SSSI is a shallow sheltering beach with fine sand and silt situated at the west coast of Tung Chung Bay.
-The site harbours the largest seagrass bed of Zostera japonica (矮大葉藻) and Halophila ovalis (喜鹽草) on Lantau Island and the locally uncommon mangrove Bruguiera gymnorhiza (木欖). - (c) Diversion of stream, filling of land/pond or excavation of land may cause adverse impacts on the adjacent areas and adverse impacts on the natural environment and the ecology.
+No developments are permitted unless they are needed to support the conservation of the features of special scientific interest in the SSSI, to maintain and protect the existing character of the SSSI, or for educational and research purposes. - (b) This zone covers part of the San Chau SSSI which was designated in 1999.
+The SSSI, covered by scrubland, is a coastal hill slope to the west of Sham Wat Wan on northern Lantau.
+The site harbours the largest known population of Rhododendron championiae (毛葉杜鵑) in Hong Kong, in which the species is considered as one of the rarest native rhododendrons in Hong Kong. - (c) Diversion of stream, filling of land/pond or excavation of land may cause adverse impacts on the adjacent areas and adverse impacts on the natural environment and the ecology.
 In view of the scientific value of the area within this zone, permission from the Board is required for such activities.

-7.4.2 "Unspecified Use": Total Area 154.78 ha
+7.4.2 "Unspecified Use": Total Area 173.07ha

-- (a) This area mainly consists of woodlands, shrublands, grasslands, vegetated slopes and knolls, streams, active and abandoned farmland and village settlements.
-It also includes the natural coastal features such as shorelines, mangroves, mudflats and seagrass bed.
+- (a) This area consists mainly of woodlands, shrublands, grasslands, vegetated slopes and knolls, streams, active and abandoned farmland and village settlements.
+It also includes wetlands and natural coastal features in Sham Wat Wan such as shorelines, marshes, mangroves, mudflats and seagrass bed.
 To protect the natural landscape, ecological resources and rural character of the Area, planning guidance and development control are considered necessary.
 Except the area zoned "SSSI", the remaining area of the Plan has been designated as "Unspecified Use" pending detailed analysis and studies to establish the appropriate land uses in the course of the preparation of OZP.
-Any use and development other than 'Agricultural Use' and some uses which are permitted under the covering Notes of the Plan will require planning permission from the Board. - (b) As diversion of stream, filling of land/pond or excavation of land may cause adverse landscape, environmental, ecological and drainage impacts on the adjacent areas and adverse impacts on the natural environment, permission from the Board is required for such activities except those for public works co-ordinated or implemented by Government, and maintenance, repair or rebuilding works.
+Any use and development other than 'Agricultural Use' and some uses which are permitted under the covering Notes of the Plan will require planning permission from the Board. - (b) As diversion of stream, filling of land/pond or excavation of land may cause adverse landscape, environmental, ecological and drainage impacts on the adjacent areas and the natural environment, permission from the Board is required for such activities except those for public works co-ordinated or implemented by Government, and maintenance, repair or rebuilding works.